 Essential Elements

-• Signature and Date: Displays the signatory’s signature and date of signing.
-The document’s legal standing is reinforced when executed in the notary’s presence.
+- Signature and Date: This displays the signatory’s signature and date of signing.
+Executing the document in the notary’s presence reinforces its legal standing.

-• Notarial Certificate: Provides a statement certifying the notary’s act, including the type of notarization (e.g., acknowledgement or jurat) and any specific wording required by state law.
+- Notarial Certificate: Provides a statement certifying the notary’s act, including the type of notarization (e.g., acknowledgment or jurat) and any specific wording required by state law.

 Example of a Notarized Letter